Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 ![Traits](img/en/traits.jpg)

-You can select specializations and traits by opening your hero panel with H and then selecting the build tab.
+You can select specializations and traits by opening your hero panel with **H** and then selecting the build tab.
 Each profession has access to five core specializations and two elite specializations.
 Slot-wise there are two types of traits: minor and major - three predetermined minor traits which cannot be unselected, and three major traits per tier, one of which can be selected and used.
 Traits are grouped into three tiers: adept, master, and grandmaster, and are unlocked sequentially by spending hero points in the Training Panel.
 The exact use of traits or which ones might be best to use is out of the sccope of this guide.

-> If you have to expansions you can also unlock elite-specialisations.
-These require all other things to be fully trained and offer a new playstyle to a class.
-They offer a new passive traitline, a new healskill, 4 new utility skills, a new elite skill and a new weapon to be used for the class.
->
-> You can only equip one elite specialisation at the same time, which is ensured by them only being slottable in the last slot of the passive traitline.

 ## 3.5 Elite Specializations

 Elite Specializitions are accessed buy purchasing the connected expansion and then collecting hero points to unlock them.
 They can only be equipped in the bottom specialization slot and as such only one can be selected at a time.
 These specializations change the "core" professions mechanics, giving you access to a new weapon, three new trait lines, and new skills.

+They offer a new passive traitline, a new healskill, 4 new utility skills, a new elite skill and a new weapon to be used.

 ## 3.6 Boons & Conditions